 - Possession: While ownership identifies the relationship between a people and their information in principle, possession or stewardship is more concrete.
 It refers to the physical control of data.
 Possession is a mechanism by which ownership can be asserted and protected.

-Excellent resources on research ethics and First Nations communities are available on the website of the National Aboriginal Health Organization.
+Excellent resources on research ethics and First Nations communities are available on the website of the First Nations Information Governance Centre.